-The patient day data for 2015-16 may be preliminary for some hospitals or jurisdictions.
+The patient day data for 2016-17 may be preliminary for some hospitals or jurisdictions.

-New South Wales reports occupied bed days, rather than patient days, for calculation of the performance indicator denominator.
-The comparability of New South Wales performance indicator data to that for other jurisdictions is therefore limited (but only by the small extent that counts of occupied bed days would be expected to differ from counts of patient days).
+The New South Wales Department of Health reports occupied bed days for New South Wales public hospitals, rather than patient days, for calculation of the performance indicator denominator.
+The comparability of New South Wales public hospital performance indicator data to that for other jurisdictions is therefore limited (but only by the small extent that counts of occupied bed days would be expected to differ from counts of patient days).
 New South Wales performance indicator data are included in the Australian performance indicator data because it is expected that at the national level the use of occupied bed days, rather than patient days, for New South Wales is unlikely to create a marked difference in the Australian performance indicator data.